 If Acme is a corporation, John’s personal creditors cannot directly take over ownership of the corporation’s assets, such as its bank accounts, to pay off a judgment against him.
 However, they can obtain ownership of John’s stock in the corporation.
 In this event, they step into John’s shoes and become co-owners of the incorporated business.
 They'll be entitled to John's share of the corporation's profits and to participate in the corporation's management.
 If they obtain ownership of 51% of more of the corporate stock, they can have the corporation liquidated and its assets sold to pay off John's debt.

-In some states, obtaining a charging order is a creditor’s exclusive remedy.
-These states are the most “debtor friendly;” they provide the greatest protection for LLC owners against personal creditors.
+In a majority of states, obtaining a charging order is a creditor’s exclusive remedy.
+These states are the most debtor friendly; they provide the greatest protection for LLC owners against personal creditors.
 This protection extends to both the debtor/LLC member and any co-owners who would otherwise be at risk of having creditors take more aggressive action against the LLC, including possibly forcing a dissolution of their LLC.

 Others states simply state that a charging order is an allowed remedy for creditors and also allow foreclosure or are silent as to what other remedies a creditor could pursue.
 Some states, by statute or caselaw, have special rules for SMLLCs.

-However, in most states, creditors with a charging order only obtain the owner-debtor’s “financial rights” and cannot participate in management of the LLC.
+However, in most states, creditors with a charging order only obtain the owner-debtor’s financial rights and cannot participate in management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing because they can’t order the LLC to make any distributions.
-As a result they are not a very effective collection tool for creditors.
+Frequently, creditors who obtain charging orders end up with nothing because they can’t order the LLC to make any distributions.

 Example: The collection agency obtains a charging order from a court ordering the Acme LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.